emilydaykin/Internet-Series-Database-Client/README.md

 # Internet Series Database (ISDb)
-ISDb is a tested, full stack MERN (MongoDB, Express, React & Node) web and mobile application that allows users to browse and filter TV series, add them to their 'favourites' list, leave reviews and ratings, and get recommendations based on their favourites; admins can further add new series to the catalogue.
-Seed data for the series was generated dynamically by web scraping IMDb.
+ISDb is a fully tested, full stack **MERN** (MongoDB, Express, React & Node) web and mobile application that allows users to browse and filter TV series, add them to their 'favourites' list, get recommendations based on their favourites, and leave reviews and ratings; admins can further add new series to the catalogue.
+Seed data for the series was generated dynamically by **web scraping** IMDb, and the **recommender system** is a very simple one that generates series based on the modal genre of a user's favourites (the first is taken if more than one).
+56 different aspects, components and functionalities are tests across **12 test suites**, server-side and client-side.

 **This repo contains code for the front end client only; code for the back end api lives [here](https://github.com/emilydaykin/Internet-Series-Database-API).**